mech/Learning-Notes/FrontEnd/JavaScript/React/Fiber.md

 * The main thread is the same as the UI thread.
 Only the main thread can change the DOM.
 * Solve choppy frame rates and laggy input.
 * Assign different priorities to different types of updates.
-* Fiber is just a JavaScript object representing the Virtual Stack Frame of an React component.
+* Fiber is just a JavaScript object representing the Virtual Stack Frame of a React component.
 Just like VDOM is a JavaScript object representing a component's DOM.
 * Time slicing or async setState (make use of functional setState instead of plain object - see `ReactDOM.unstable_deferredUpdates`)
 * Uses `requestIdleCallback` to cooperate with the browser's overall work schedule
 * Improve startup time rendering components as they become available to the browser without the need to wait for a whole bundle to be downloaded.

+With the help of the new Fiber architecture rewrite React can now pause during rendering and yield to the main thread for prioritized tasks like updating input element UI.

 ## Async Rendering